 The opioid epidemic was just declared a national emergency by the United States government.

-The lack of governmental solutions to the opioid epidemic is partially due to the current mentality seems to be more about drug abuse.
-This mentality is centered around blame rather than healing.
+The lack of governmental solutions to the opioid epidemic is partially due to the current mentality that seems to be centered around blame rather than healing.
 Blame the victims for buying drugs, blame those who smuggle drugs, and blame drugs for being drugs.

 But placing blame on drug users ignores one important fact; addicts do not choose to be addicts.